Glottography/tutorials/digitising/index.md

 <figure>
   <img src="images/select_filled_ring.png" alt="The filled ring." width="800" />
   <figcaption><em>We cut a ring into a language polygon and filled it.
-While this may not make much sense on this map, it helps us create polygons for language enclaves.</em></figcaption>
+While this may not make much sense on this map, it helps us create polygons for maps with language enclaves.</em></figcaption>
 </figure>

 &nbsp;